 Indiana Dunes Visitor Center Find all of your orientation needs here.
 Talk to a ranger and learn about the park's locations, activities, programs, and nearby attractions.
-View two short films about the park and the region.
-Spend some time in the activity room and check out the gift shop.
+View an informative film about the park and the region.
+Spend some time in the activity room and check out the bookstore.